ergest/sql_patterns/Book/chap2.md

 	activity_date;
 ```

-Now we get 72 rows!!
+Now we get more rows!
 If you scan the results, you'll notice several where both the `user_name` and the `user_id` are `NULL` which means they're unknown.
 These could be people who made changes to that post and then deleted their accounts.
 Notice how the `INNER JOIN` was filtering them out?
 That's what I mean by data reduction which we discussed previously.

 Suppose we only want to see users with a reputation of higher than 50.
 That's seems pretty straightforward just add the condition to the where clause
 ```sql